Push API tutorial 2: Manage secured content

 and bjones@example.com

-) which have not yet been defined in the security identity provider you created in step 2.
+These security identities haven’t yet been defined in the security identity provider you created in step 2.

-This means that once the Coveo indexing pipeline finishes processing those items, the security identities they refer to will be in error, and the allowed users won’t be able to see the items in their query results.
+This means that once the Coveo indexing pipeline finishes processing these items, the security identities they refer to will be in error, and the allowed users won’t be able to see the items in their query results.

 and bjones@example.com